 Colombia is undoubtedly a country of tradition and coffee culture.
 Since the emergence of its cultivation in the east of the country, in the eighteenth century, coffee has developed throughout the Colombian territory to become one of its main agricultural resources and a pride for all Colombians.

 Colombian coffee is family and artisanal.
 More than 550,000 coffee families, spread over 22 departments - out of 32 counted in the country - produce the exclusive Arabica coffee species, the only one available in Colombia.
 The farms are small (96% of the producers have an average of 1.3 hectares of planted coffee) and atomized in extensive territories and several times, difficult to access.

 Colombian coffee is characterized by its high quality, due to its elegant acidity, its medium body and the intensity of its aromas.
 Nespresso , for more than 30 years and especially since 2004 has made Colombia one of the countries of origin of its most representative coffees in blends or blends.
-In fact, 80% of the capsules of Nespresso contain Colombian coffee.
+In fact, more of the 60% of the capsules of Nespresso contain Colombian coffee.